Skip to main content

 Brits don't like talking about alcohol

-People would prefer to discuss sex or money over booze
+People would prefer to discuss sex or money rather than booze

 Research funded by World Cancer Research Fund has shown that people living with cancer who closely follow a sustainable and nutritious diet – the EAT-Lancet reference diet – have a lower risk of dying from cancer and from all causes.